An indicative list of National and European Research projects follows:

 The FASETT Consortium, led by AIRBUS DEFENCE AND SPACE SAS consists of 31 partners from 12 EU Member States.
 This project has received funding from the European Defence Fund 2022 Programme (EDF 2022-RA) under Grant Agreement No. 101121450-FASETT-EDF-2022-RA.

-EDF 2022 CASSATA – Covert and Advanced multi-modal Sensor Systems for tArget acquisition and reconnAissance
+EDF 2022 CASSATA – Covert and Advanced multi-modal Sensor Systems for tArget acquisiTion and reconnAissance

 With the emergence of new challenges and rapidly developing threats by enemy forces in land, maritime, air and space domains, novel multi-sensor platforms are required to maintain and ensure superiority of EU forces.
 The project CASSATA will improve and implement cutting-edge technologies to provide more accurate and effective covert sensing solutions.
 The project will address different domains of covert sensing including both the sensors themselves as well as the software and digital solutions that enable the operation in multi-sensing platform systems.